 Information pertaining to the impact of the COVID-19 pandemic on the Company's operations and financial results during the course of 2020 as well as the Company's overall response can be found in "Part II, Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" included in the Company's Annual Report on Form 10-K for the year ended December 31, 2020.
-Updates to that summary of impact for the three months ended March 31, 2021 are as follows:
+Updates to that summary of impact for the six months ended June 30, 2021 are as follows:

-- Continuing the trend from the second half of 2020, the Company has continued to see demand improve and dental patient traffic normalize in most markets.
-While government authorities have lifted many of their restrictions, the end dates for all restrictions being lifted are still unknown.
-It is also uncertain when customer demand will fully return to pre-COVID-19 levels upon lifting these restrictions. - The Company's COVID-19 infection crisis management process implemented in 2020 remains in effect, and there have been no significant disruptions to operations as a result of infections.
+- Continuing the trend from the last three quarters, the Company has continued to see demand improve and dental patient traffic normalize in major markets.
+Certain markets including regions of Southeast Asia and South America have experienced setbacks in demand in the second quarter as a result of renewed COVID-19 infections from recent variants of the virus.
+While most government authorities have lifted many of their restrictions, the end dates for all restrictions being lifted are still unknown.
+It is also uncertain when customer demand will fully return to pre-COVID-19 levels upon lifting these restrictions, or whether a resurgence of the virus may have an impact on demand in affected markets. - The Company's COVID-19 infection crisis management process implemented in 2020 remains in effect, and there have been no significant disruptions to operations as a result of infections.
 During the course of the pandemic, the Company has utilized this process to manage several incidents of exposure at facilities.
 All potential and actual cases have been reviewed to ensure that the Company managed exposed employees appropriately, consistently and safely.
-None of these incidents have resulted in a material loss of production or financial impact to the results for the three months ended March 31, 2021. - The Company previously undertook various initiatives during the second quarter of 2020, to ensure its ongoing liquidity which included, among other actions, entering into a \$310 million revolving credit facility on April 9, 2020, a 40 million euro revolving credit on May 5, 2020, a 30 million euro revolving credit facility on May 12, 2020 and 3.3 billion Japanese yen revolving credit facility on June 11, 2020.
-These additional short-term facilities were entered into in an abundance of caution and are all set to expire during the second quarter.
-At March 31, 2021, there were no outstanding borrowings under these facilities.
+None of these incidents have resulted in a material loss of production or financial impact to the results for the six months ended June 30, 2021.

-During the first quarter the Company has continued to prioritize employee safety and preventing the possible spread of COVID-19 by encouraging ongoing work-from-home where possible and maintaining travel restrictions.
+- The Company previously undertook various initiatives during the second quarter of 2020, to ensure its ongoing liquidity which included, among other actions, entering into a \$310 million revolving credit facility on April 9, 2020, a 40 million euro revolving credit on May 5, 2020, a 30 million euro revolving credit facility on May 12, 2020 and 3.3 billion Japanese yen revolving credit facility on June 11, 2020.
+These additional short-term facilities were entered into in an abundance of caution and have all expired as planned as of June 30, 2021. - During the second quarter the Company has continued to prioritize employee safety and preventing the possible spread of COVID-19 by encouraging ongoing work-from-home where possible and maintaining travel restrictions.